RyanAmeri/odin-project-calculator/README.md

 4) I was not able to mimick the button click animation with keyboard entry.
 5) The calculator can only show numbers upto and including 24 digits.
 This is to simplify dealing with text overflow.
 There are probably more elegant solutions.
 ## Future plans
-Implement a Scientific and Programmer aalculator a la macOS.
+Implement a Scientific and Programmer calculator a la macOS.